Hoboson02/cs-344-Memory-Allocator/README.md

 There are no holes in this memory--it's one big piece.

 What malloc() does is to micromanage this big space, making it look to a process like it's split into a bunch of little ones.

+This is the overview for myalloc() for this week.
+Note that this is an incomplete implementation, but we'll be working more on it in the following weeks.

+- If this is the first call, sbrk() to get some space.
+    - At the same time, build a linked-list node inside the new space indicating its size and "in-use" status.
+- Walk the linked list in a loop and look for the first node that is:
+    - Not in-use
+    - Big enough to hold the requested amount (plus padding)
+- If the block is found:
+    - Mark it in-use.
+    - Return a pointer to the user data just after the linked list node (plus padding)).
+- If no such block is found:
+    - Return NULL